TranBreana011/python-learning-journal/week1_reflections.md

 Reviewed objects, methods, and variables
 - many variables,

+Can't use encapsulation because there isn't any private/public/protected unlike C++

 Reviewed inheritance, "has-a"/"is-a" relationships

 Data structures are heavily important; they increase efficiency in daily life and is used as a memory system